Tips To Help Couples Stop Fighting Over Money

 “There are plenty of sayings about money, like ‘money can’t buy you love’.”
 Carter says.
 “Those sayings may contain a little truth, but I’d say money also can be a useful tool, a very positive thing.
 If you use it wisely, it can enhance your life and your loved ones’ lives, too.”

-Financial planning for married couples is a great investment in your marriage, make sure to take the time to find a personal financial advisor to save yourselves a lot of headaches down the road.
+Financial planning and financial responsibility for married couples is a great investment in your marriage, make sure to take the time to find a personal financial advisor to save yourselves a lot of headaches down the road.
+It’s also a great way to learn how to put your right financial foot in front of the other.

 About Dan Carter